Sign up for my newsletter for research & practice updates

 • Your preferences for treatment approaches

-• * Individualized risk assessment
+• Individualized risk vs benefit assessment

-• * Evidence-based treatment of menopause-related symptoms
+• Treatment of menopause-related symptoms

-• * Management of associated conditions:
+• Management of associated conditions:

 • Osteoporosis